telerik/maui-docs/controls/datagrid/filtering/programmatic-filtering.md

 filterDescriptor.Value = "Expected value";
 filterDescriptor.ItemPropertyGetter = (originalPropertyValue) =>
 {
-    // The "originalPropertyValue" is the object fetched by the PropertyName of the descriptor.
-In this case value of the MyProperty property. return ((MyChildObjectClass)originalPropertyValue).MyNestedProperty;
+    // The 'originalPropertyValue' is the object fetched by the 'PropertyName' of the descriptor.
+In this case, this is the value of 'MyProperty'. return ((MyChildObjectClass)originalPropertyValue).MyNestedProperty;
 };
 this.radDataGrid.FilterDescriptors.Add(filterDescriptor);